Posted in motivational, psychology

 Dysthymia

-During our Psychology Class by Yale University, I first encountered the term Dysthymia.
+During our Psychology Class at Yale University, I first encountered the term Dysthymia.

 Under Mood Disorder – Dysthymia or Persistent Depressive Disorder PDD (dis-THIE-me-uh), is a continuous long-term (chronic) form of depression.

-In this book I’m currently reading – I want to die but I want to eat tteobokki, this term was mentioned and I hurried to my notes to review.
+In the book I’m currently reading – I want to Die but I Want to Eat Tteobokki, this term was mentioned and I hurried to my notes to review.

-Endometriosis contributes immensely to my case.
+Endometriosis contributes severely to my condition.
 Depression affects women twice as often as men regardless of having endometriosis or not.

 The association between endometriosis and psychological disorders has been reported in several previous studies, with depression and anxiety being the most common conditions.
 The incidence of such symptoms is higher in women with endometriosis than in any other gynecological condition.